BAM-PFA/bampfa-automator-applets/readme.md

 For derivative images, there is an additional _o\[1-digit\].

 It is unclear what the 4-digit number following the "d" is.
 The 8-digit number following the "u" is the Piction UMO ID \(unique system ID for the asset\).
 The single digit following "_o" is the Piction derivative level indicator.

+### Dots-to-dashes

+This helps convert image filenames that contain BAMPFA art collection accession numbers \(e.g. `2012.34.56.a-z`\).
+In circumstances where you generate a lot of filenames from the art collection database, from some other list, or from any place that has the accession number in this format, this helps you convert the dots in the filenames to dashes, per the BAMPFA filenaming guidelines.
+For example:

+> 2015.1.2.3.a -> bampfa_2015-1-2-3-a_001_4.tif
+>
+> 2016.7.8.e-f -> bampfa_2016-7-8-e-f_001_4.tif

+#### usage

+Drag and drop a folder of filenames, confirm when asked.
+Works recursively in subdirectories.

 ### Cinefiles backup log